 : EPILOGUE :

-With this event being organised by Tesco event and their already established track record of putting on now legendary festivals, admittedly I had extremely high expectations, but in the end those expectations were completely obliterated by the by how amazing the event was overall.
+Given Tesco’s established track record of putting on now legendary festivals, admittedly I had extremely high expectations, but in the end those expectations were completely obliterated by how amazing the event was overall.
 While I may not have been to a huge number of European shows compared to other attendees, I have still managed to get to 6 major underground industrial festivals in Europe and the UK since 2001, but in comparison to those Tesco 30th is by far the pinnacle of anything I have attended previously.

 With only four acts on the first night and five on the second night, this provided for ample set times for each and made sure the running of the event never felt forced or rushed.
 This likewise provided the opportunity for full attention to be paid to each act (and ample reflection time between acts), rather than the potential fatigue which can set in from simply seeing too many acts on the single bill.
 To speak of personal preferences, with the group selection on the bill being so aligned with my long term listening habits (and that I already follow all groups outputs), it is an extremely difficult task to pick favorites as they were all so strong in their own way and approach and clearly gave their absolute all when gracing the stage.
 But if forced to do so, my personal favorites across the event were Kevlar, Alfarmania:Proiekt Hat, Anenzephalia, Zoät-Aon, Grey Wolves, and of course Genocide Organ.